flyspray/flyspray.github.io/_community/mailing-list.md

 ### Flyspray mailing list
 We have a single mailing list, used for both developer communication as well as end-user support and requests.
 If you would like to contact the developers, or secretly listen-in to their discussions, we encourage you to sign up for the list.
 We will not send you any advertising or junk email, and you may unsubscribe at any time.
 Please note that you must use your subscribed address to send any email to the list, or it will be rejected.

-<a class="btn btn-info btn-l" href="http://groups.google.com/group/flyspray?hl=en">Visit the Flyspay mailing list</a>
+<a class="btn btn-info btn-l" href="http://groups.google.com/group/flyspray?hl=en">Visit the Flyspray mailing list</a>

 - - -